How to find your measurements

 It is important to distinguish between the 2 because the measuring along the top edge method will often give a larger waist measurement.
 We give all our product measurements using the relax method.

 2a.
-Measure the waist - lay the jeans on a flat surface and make sure they are buttoned up.
+Measure the waist by laying the jeans on a flat surface and make sure they are buttoned up.
 Smooth them out but allow the waistband to sit in it's natural position (as it would if you were wearing it).
 Use a tape measure to measure from point to point across the waistband.
 Measure in inches and then double this to get your waist measurement.
 For example if the point to point measurement is 15 inches, the waist measurement will be 30 inches.

 Keep in mind that waist measurements will vary depending on the rise of the jean.
 For example, low rise jeans will have a larger waist measurement because they sit on your hips, which are generally wider than your waist.
 Always measure a pair of jeans that sit in a similar position to the ones you are buying.

 2b.
-To measure the inside leg - lay the jeans flat with the leg pulled straight.
+To measure the inside leg lay the jeans flat with the leg pulled straight.
 Use a tape measure to measure from crotch seam to ankle hem.
 Measure in inches.
 This is your inside leg length.

 2c.
 To measure the rise on a pair of jeans, lay the jeans on a flat surface.
 Take a tape measure and measure from the centre top of the front waistband to the centre of the crotch seam.
 This is your front rise measurement.